run-llama/llama-hub/loader_hub/chroma/README.md

 # Chroma Loader

 The Chroma Loader returns a set of texts corresponding to embeddings retrieved from a Chroma Index.
-The user initializes the loader with a Qdrant index.
+The user initializes the loader with a Chroma index.
 They then pass in a query vector.

 ## Usage